wangzizhe/text-generation-with-rnn/README.md

 chorite.
 H
 ```

-Code is in the file `Character_Level_RNN_Solution.ipynb`
+Programmed using Jupyter Notebook.

-Programmed using Jupyter Notebook
+Code is saved in the `.ipynb` file.

 ## Reflection